Prometheus Bound (Rubens): Interpretation

 In Rubens's interpretation, the enormous eagle's beak rips open Prometheus's torso, exposing bloody entrails.
 The eagle's talons gouge into Prometheus's right eye, while his left eye is focused on the predator, indicating that he is aware of his torture.
 Agony is conveyed in his clenched fists, writhing legs, and tousled hair.
 The liver was chosen as the source for torture, as Greeks regarded the liver as intelligence, soul, and the seat of life.

 The art of Rubens is related to the attitudes expressed by his brother Philip and his teacher Justus Lipsius regarding the Counter Reformation.
 They studied Greek and Roman writing and ideas, but saw pagan mythology as an indirect tribute to the power of the Christians' one God.

-A poem written by Lipsius, a professor and friend of Rubens's brother Philip, describes the intended response of the viewer:Here, with hooked beak, a monstrous vulture digs about in the liver of Prometheus, who is given no peace from his torments as ever and again the savage bird draws near his self-renewing breast and attacks it punishingly.
+A poem written by Dominicus Baudius, a professor at the University of Leiden and friend of Rubens' brother Phillip, describes the intended response of the viewer in his Poematum:Here, with hooked beak, a monstrous vulture digs about in the liver of Prometheus, who is given no peace from his torments as ever and again the savage bird draws near his self-renewing breast and attacks it punishingly.
 He is not content with his inhuman sacrificial feast, but with his claws lacerates, here the agonized face, there the man's thigh.
 He would fly murderously on the spectators, did not his chained prey detain him.
 He can do no more that terrify the frightened onlookers by turning his flaming eyes from one to the other.
 Blood flows from the chest and every part where his claws leave their mark, and his piercing eyes dart savage flames.
 You might think that he moves, that his feathers tremble.
 Horror grips the onlookers.